Lunachicks: History

 Lunachicks were signed to New York-based label Go Kart Records, on which they released 1995's Jerk of All Trades.
 The follow-up, 1997's Pretty Ugly, produced by Ryan Greene and Fat Mike of NOFX, features their most well-known song "Don't Want You", which was promoted with a video.
 Guitarist Sindi then left the band, after which the band stayed a four-piece.
 They released their first live album Drop Dead Live in 1998, and then their final album to date, Luxury Problem.
 By this time, the group had a busy touring schedule, headlining clubs in the United States, Europe, the U.K., and Japan, while opening for the likes of the Ramones, the Buzzcocks, No Doubt, the Go-Go's, Rancid, and NOFX, as well as appearing on the Vans Warped Tour.

 Lunachicks joined the Warped Tour in 1999, one of only three female acts along with the Donnas and Bif Naked, and again in 2000.
-Chip English left the band in the fall of 1999 and was replaced by then 18-year-old Helen Destroy (now known as Gus Morgan), who stayed with the band until it went inactive in the summer of 2001.
+Chip English left the band in the fall of 1999 and was replaced by then 18-year-old Helen Destroy (now known as Gus Morgan), who stayed with the band until it went on hiatus in the summer of 2001.
 The band never officially disbanded, but had been inactive since then, with the exception of two reunion shows in 2002 and 2004.

 Whilst being the front runner for the Lunachicks, Theo Kogan also worked on the side as a model, per request by her friends in the fashion industry.
 She modeled for Calvin Klein, which ended up being a controversial campaign said to promote "drug use", and Burberry.
 In an interview with Jon Stewart, Kogan noted that music would always come before modeling and that modeling would always be a side job.

-In 2020, the band announced on their official website that they are working on a book, Fallopian Rhapsody, which was published in 2021 by Hachette Books.

 In 2021, the band played two shows at Punk Rock Bowling in Las Vegas.
-It was their first live performances in 17 years.
+They were the band’s first live performances in 17 years.

-Fallopian Rhapsody (memoir)
+Other activities

 On September 1, 2021, Hachette Books published the Lunachicks' memoir, Fallopian Rhapsody: The Story of the Lunachicks.
 It was written with co-author Jeanne Fury.

-The book received praise from critics and peers: